 Wireless carriers, including AT&T, Verizon, T-Mobile, and Sprint, monitor SMS sent over their networks to prevent the delivery of spam.
 When messages are sent from a 10-digit long number, carriers will sometimes filter out texts that their systems have flagged.
 One way to improve deliverability is by using several sending numbers to avoid having all the volume and traffic come through one number.
 This article will share how many long numbers you should have and how to add them.

 As of February 19, 2021, free toll-free numbers will be provided instead of a free long number when someone sets up SMS for the first time.
-This article is geared toward those who were provided with a free long number; if you have a toll-free number and are experiencing deliverability issues, please contact Support.
+This article is geared toward those who were provided with a free long number.

 Recommended Number of Long Codes